A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Background

-Here, we develop principles of data collection for Gaussian process emulation of deterministic computer experiments which are broadly applicable and rigorously justified.
+Here, we develop principles of \emph{data collection} for Gaussian process emulation of deterministic computer experiments which are broadly applicable and rigorously justified.
 Three sources of inaccuracy will be considered, nominal error, numeric error, and emulation error due to parameter estimation.
 Stationary and non-stationary situations, as well as regression functions, will be considered.
 Here, the goal is not to develop optimal experimental designs, but instead to identify features of experimental designs which \emph{simultaneously} have high-quality nominal, numeric, and parameter estimation properties across a broad spectrum of specific situations.
-While several ``rules of thumb'' are presently available for computer experiments, most are limited to a single source of error, are justified by analogy to numeric integration, or ignore the common practical considerations, non-stationarity and regression terms.
+Several design criteria are available for computer experiments, including maximin, minimax, low-dimensional stratification, discrepancy, minimum integrated mean squared prediction error, maximum entropy, orthogonality, and others \cite{jin}.
+Here, we proceed by decomposing the emulation error into nominal, numeric, and parameter estimation components, then bound each source of error in turn, in terms of design properties.
+For the stationary covariance with constant (or null) mean situation, the developed conditions are well-aligned with the distance-based maximin and minimax criteria.
+Non-stationarity indicates more design locations in regions with more rapidly decaying correlation, while regression functions introduce a balancing of traditional design properties with the distance-based criteria.
+To the best of our knowledge, this is the first presentation of sufficient conditions for simulataneously controlling nominal, numeric, and parameter estimation error in Gaussian process emulation under stationarity, non-stationarity, and the presence of regression functions.